 SEC.
 69. Arrival Notice Requirements of Vessel. - The immigration authorities shall be given prior notice of the arrival of any civilian vessel before such vessel comes into any area in the Philippines from any place outside thereof.
 Such prior notice shall not be required in the case of vessels with scheduled arrivals filed with the Immigration Officer in charge at the international port of entry.

-If, upon arrival in any area other than the designated port and there is no available immigration.
-Immigration Officer therein, the master, pilot, captain, agent or consignee shall not allow the passengers and crew members to disembark or leave the primary inspection area until the immigration officer shall have conducted the primary inspection formalities.
+If, upon arrival in any area other than the designated port and there is no available Immigration Officer therein, the master, pilot, captain, agent or consignee shall not allow the passengers and crew members to disembark or leave the primary inspection area until the immigration officer shall have conducted the primary inspection formalities.

 SEC.
-70. Contents of Notice of Arrival. - The advance notice of arrival required in the preceding section shall specify the following:
+70. C011te11ts of Notice of Arrival. - The advance notice of arrival required in the preceding section shall specify the following:

-- (a) Type of vessel and registration marks; - 2 (b) Visaed crewlist;
+(a) Type of vessel and registration marks;

-- 3 (c) Passenger manifest;

-- 4 (d) Port of last departure;

-- (e) International port of intended destination, or other place authorized by the Commissioner;

-- (f) Estimated time of arrival; and

-- (g) Authorized agent or representative at the place of arrival.

-FOREIGN CREWMEMBER

-SEC.
-71. Conditional Permit to Disembark. - A foreign crewmember of a vessel under Section 33(c) of this Act may be granted a conditional permit, in a form prescribed by regulations, to disembark temporarily from the vessel on which he/she arrived while such vessel remains in port under such terms and conditions as may be prescribed by the Commissioner.

-SEC.
-72. Confiscation and Cancellation of Permit; Deportation from the Philippines. - Upon the determination that the foreigner is not a bona fide crewmember or does not intend to depart on the vessel that brought him, the Commissioner shall cancel and confiscate the conditional permit already issued, take such foreigner into custody, and require the owner, operator, captain, master, pilot, agent or consignee of the vessel on which the foreigner arrived to receive and detain him/her on board.
-The expenses for his/her removal, including the cost of detention and other expenses incidental thereto, shall be borne by the owner, operator, captain, master, pilot, agent or consignee of such vessel.

-SEC.
-73. Liability for Overstaying Foreign Crewmen. - A foreign crewmember who remains in the Philippines in excess of the period allowed in the conditional permit issued to him shall be solidarily liable with the owner, operator, captain, master, pilot, agent or consignee of the vessel to pay the penalties prescribed in Section 126 of this Act.

-SEC.
-74. Liability for Unauthorized Discharge of Foreign Crewmember. - It shall be unlawful for any person, including the owner, operator, captain, master, pilot, agent or consignee of any vessel to discharge any foreign crewmember employed a vessel arriving in the Philippines and whilst in port, without first obtaining the prior permission of the Commissioner.
-Otherwise, such person or owner, operator, captain, master, pilot, agent or consignee of the vessel shall pay the Commission such fines as may be prescribed under this Act.
-No such vessel shall be granted clearance from any port in the Philippines while such fines remain unpaid or while the validity thereof is being determined: Provided, That a clearance may be granted prior to such determination upon deposit of a sum or cash bond sufficient to cover such fines as approved by the Commissioner.

-SEC.
-75. Duty to Report Desertion or Illegal Landing of Foreign Crewmember. - The owner, operator, captain, master, pilot, agent or consignee of any vessel shall immediately report, in writing, to the immigration officer all cases of desertion or illegal disembarkation in the Philippines from the vessel, together with a description of such foreigners and any information that shall result in their apprehension.
+1 (b) Visaed crewlist; 2 (c) Passenger manifest; 3 (d) Port of last departure; 4 (e) International port of intended destination, or other place authorized by the 5 Commissioner; 6 (f) Estimated time of arrival; and 7 (g) Authorized agent or representative at the place of arrival.
+8 9 CHAPTER 3 10 FOREIGN CREWMEMBER 11 SEC.
+71. Conditio11al Permit to Disembark A foreign crewmember of a vessel under 12 Section 33(c) of this Act may be granted a conditional permit, in a form prescribed by 13 regulations, to disembark temporarily from the vessel on which he/ she arrived while such vessel 14 remains in port under such terms and conditions as may be prescribed by the Commissioner.
+15 SEC.
+72. Confiscation and Cancellation of Permit; Deportation from the Philippines.
+16 - Upon the determination that the foreigner is not a Bona fide crewmember or does not intend to 17 depart on the vessel that brought him, the Commissioner shall cancel and confiscate the 18 conditional permit already issued, take such foreigner into custody, and require the owner, 19 operator, captain, master, pilot, agent or consignee of the vessel on which the foreigner arrived to 20 receive and detain him/her on board.
+The expenses for his/her removal, including the cost of 21 detention and other expenses incidental thereto, shall be borne by the owner, operator, captain, 22 master, pilot, agent or consignee of such vessel.
+23 SEC.
+73. Liability for Overstaying Foreign Crewmen A foreign crewmember who 24 remains in the Philippines in excess of the period allowed in the conditional permit issued to him 25 shall be solidarity liable with the owner, operator, captain, master, pilot, agent or consignee of 26 the vessel to pay the penalties prescribed in Section 126 of this Act.
+27 SEC.
+74. Liability for Unauthorized Discharge of Foreign Crewmember It may be 28 prescribed under this Act.
+No such vessel shall be granted clearance from any port in the 29 Philippines while such fines remain unpaid or while the validity thereof is being determined: 30 Provided, That a clearance may be granted prior to such determination upon deposit of a sum or 31 cash bond sufficient to cover such fines as approved by the Commissioner.
+32 SEC.
+75, Duty to Report Desertion or Illegal Landing of Foreign Crewmember.
+The 33 owner, operator, captain, master, pilot, agent or consignee of any vessel shall immediately report, 34 in writing, to the immigration officer all cases of desertion or illegal disembarkation in the 35 Philippines from the vessel, together with a description of such foreigners and any information that shall result in their apprehension.